Lupin3000/PicoVision/README.md

 ## Upload games to PicoVision

 Upload local files and folders to PicoVision device.
-After successful upload you can press the PicoVision `RESET` button.
+After the successful upload, you can press the PicoVision `RESET` button to restart the device.

 > After the upload and first tests, you can delete the games you don't like.